loulai/timeline-within-timeline/README.md

 Why Lou (over the other good-but-not-as-good fish in the sea) for Facebook University?
 =====
-I've had experiences most freshmen don't have
+I have experience with tech that most freshman don't have
 ----
 * I've worked in a team of seven people intensely for two weeks building a web app called [Unipop].
-* Me != just books and what I've been taught in class
 * I've worked with all sorts of technology, like Rails, APIs, like testing using RSpec and Cucumber
 * I love technology.
 Click here for photos of my tech escapades.
 * I'm fun to have a techquila with